moreati/youtube-dl_extensions/README.md

 Currently there are extensions for Chrome, Firefox and Safari.

-They both use the API provided by [youtube-dl web](https://github.com/jaimeMF/youtube-dl-web).
+They all use the API provided by [youtube-dl web](https://github.com/jaimeMF/youtube-dl-web).

 ##Installing